-Completion of the acquisition will give TOP a controlling (85%) stake in the Target, with management control.
-The Target is in a complementary business to TOP, being the provision of English-language education services in Australia.
-From an operational perspective, the acquisition will further strengthen TOP's ability to deliver English-language related education training services in the PRC and potentially in other countries.
+SCOTS has been bringing significant business synergy to the Group, being the provision of language education services in Australia, especially during the COVID-19 period.
+From an operational perspective, the acquisition of SCOTS will further strengthen TOP's ability to deliver English language related education training services in other countries.